Alice Vansteenberghe: Biography

 In 1987, Vansteenberghe was a prosecution witness in the case against Klaus Barbie.
-After he'd being protected working for the US Counterintelligence Corps (which helped to organised his move to Bolivia through Catholic-Church-supported ratlines), the Bolivian military authorities and the German Foreign Intelligence, Barbie had finally been arrested and extradited to France from the now-democratic Bolivia in 1983 and indicted in 1984 for his crimes as the Gestapo chief in Lyon between 1942 and 1944.
+Following World War 2 and after being protected by working for the US Counterintelligence Corps (which helped to organise his move to Bolivia through Catholic-Church-supported ratlines), Bolivian military authorities and German Foreign Intelligence finally had Barbie arrested and extradited to France from the now-democratic Bolivia in 1983 and indicted in 1984 for his crimes as the Gestapo chief in Lyon between 1942 and 1944.
 Vansteenberghe testified that after her arrest, Barbie tortured her and broke her back, leaving her disabled for life.
 In her testimony she stated that she had climbed onto a platform and, from inside her cell, witnessed Barbie directing 4 officers in the deportation of 650 other prisoners to concentration camps.
 The defence disputed her testimony based on the fact that she "would not have been able to climb onto the platform."
 She claimed to recognize Barbie by certain unique physical aspects, such as a bump on his earlobe, which she noticed while he was torturing her.
 She stated that as a member of the Resistance she "expected the worst and made no complaint," but was angered by the torture of non-resistance prisoners.
 Based on the testimony of Vansteenberghe and others, Barbie was eventually found guilty of crimes against humanity and sentenced to life in prison.